 Meetings of Medical Staff committees, including meetings of departments and divisions or committees thereof, shall conduct their proceedings as committees of this Medical Staff, having the responsibility for the evaluation and improvement of the quality of care rendered in this Hospital.
 Accordingly, the minutes, files, records and proceedings of such committees, including files containing information regarding any applicant or member, shall be afforded the fullest protections under California law.
-Such information shall be treated with strictest confidentiality within the Hospital and Medical Staff and dissemination of such information and records shall only be made where expressly required by law or pursuant to officially adopted policies of the Medical Staff or when determined by the MEC to be in furtherance of important activities of the medical staff.
+Such information shall be treated with strictest confidentiality within the Hospital and Medical Staff and dissemination of such information and records shall only be made where expressly required by law or pursuant to officially adopted policies of the Medical Staff.